davide-aloi/neuroscience-workshop-Innsbruck-2025/README.md

-#  - tDCS-induced Electric Field Models from MRI - Innsbruck-2025 - Davide Aloi
+# tDCS-induced Electric Field Models from MRI anatomical scans
 Material for the workshop tDCS-induced Electric Field Models from MRI - University of Innsbruck, Neuroscience Workshop Series2025